DIY Pillow from a Pile of Leftover Sofa Fabric Swatches

 Turn it right side out.
 You can clip the corners before you do this but I skipped it.
 Now stuff with your feather pillow insert and toss onto your new sofa!

-COPYRIGHT NOTE: You’re more than welcome to use free pattern and how to step-by-step tutorial for your own personal use.
-Contact me for any commercial use – this includes etsy sellers.
+Copyright stuff: You’re more than welcome to use this free project and tutorial for personal use.
+Contact me for commercial use and Etsy sales.